 - When will I get results?

-There are several types of ovarian cancer.
-But, there are three main types.
+There are several types of ovarian cancer, but they fall into three main types.
 The type of cancer determines the treatment.
 It also affects survival rates.

 Germ cell cancer

 starts in the egg cells.
-These tumors are very rare.
+These tumors are very rare, making up less than 2 percent of ovarian cancers.
 They occur in younger women and girls.

 - Can you write down what type of cancer I have?